HSC8055 : Introduction to systematic reviewing and critical appraisal

 • Developing a search strategy, databases and data sifting, including a practical session

-• Quantitative review methods and ways of appraising the data – including introduction to meta-analysis
+• Quantitative review methods – including introduction to meta-analysis

 |Guided Independent Study||Assessment preparation and completion||12||1:00||12:00||N/A|